 What is our own personal opinion as to why the ad above worked better than product-specific or lifestyle creative?

-Well, Black Friday is known world-wide and it’s an annual event just like Christmas day in this day and age.
+Well, Black Friday is known world-wide and it’s an annual sale event on the same scale as Christmas day.

 And people are expecting big discounts from absolutely every business out there, so they don’t want to see the usual ads that are running year-round.